-My favorite medium is watercolor.
-I like to use transparent watercolors because they glow with luminescence and allows for the light I see in life to be captured on paper.
-I begin a painting by first selecting a subject with character.
+My favorite medium is anything I choose to use that day.
+Lately that has been oil.
+It has a rich velvety texture and glides over the canvas.
+I also like to use transparent watercolors because they glow with luminescence and allows for the light I see in life to be captured on paper.

 I started drawing as a teenager.
 You may recall those art advertisements that were in the guise of a contest.
 Draw this dog and submit it to our panel of artists and see if you qualify.
 Of course, every submission was a winner if you could afford the huge price tag to enroll in their correspondence school.
 Well, my family couldn't afford it so my effort to be an artist was put on the shelf, but not my desire.